9 SDTM Mapping Scenarios you need to know.

 The variable value map and new code list application

 Some variable values need to be recoded or mapped to match with the values of a corresponding SDTM variable.
 This mapping is recommended for variables with a code list attached that has non-extensible controlled terminology.
 It’s also advisable to map all values in the controlled terminology, rather than just for the values present in the dataset.
-This would cover values that are not in the dataset currently, but may come in during future dataset updates.
+This would cover values that are not in the dataset currently but may come in during future dataset updates.

 The horizontal-to-vertical data structure transpose

-If the structure of the non-CDISC dataset is completely different to its corresponding SDTM dataset, you may need to transform its structure to one that is SDTM-compliant.
+If the structure of the non-CDISC dataset is completely different from its corresponding SDTM dataset, you may need to transform its structure to one that is SDTM-compliant.
 The Vital Signs dataset is a key example.
 When data is collected in wide form, every test and recorded value is stored in separate variables.
-As SDTM requires data to be stored in lean form, the dataset must be transposed to have the tests, values and unit under three variables.
+As SDTM requires data to be stored in lean form, the dataset must be transposed to have the tests, values, and unit under three variables.
 If there are variables that cannot be mapped to an SDTM variable, they would go into supplemental qualifiers.

 CDISC Mapping and Supplemental Qualifiers | PharmaSUG 2014 | https://www.lexjansen.com/pharmasug/2014/PO/PharmaSUG-2014-PO04.pdf